jtvandijk/TechnicalTuesdays/README.md

 #### Feedback:

-Please give us your feedback on these sessions [here - https://balamurugans.typeform.com/to/lVyuH8](https://balamurugans.typeform.com/to/lVyuH8).
+Please give us your feedback on these sessions here. (form expired)

 > Note: The schedule is provisional and could be subject to changes.
 > No registration is required, just come join!